Zelenskiy tells U.N: We demand 'just punishment' for Russian crimes | Law-Order

 Zelenskiy tells U.N: We demand 'just punishment' for Russian crimes

-Ukrainian President Volodymyr Zelenskiy on Wednesday told the United Nations that a crime had been committed against his nation and Kyiv wanted "just punishment" for Russia.
+Ukrainian President Volodymyr Zelenskiy told the United Nations on Wednesday that Ukraine wanted "just punishment" for a crime Russia had committed against his nation.
+Zelenskiy, in an a recorded address to the U.N.
+General Assembly, said Kyiv had a five-point plan to establish a durable peace - but rejected any suggestion that his ex-Soviet state should adopt neutrality.

+Ukrainian President Volodymyr Zelenskiy told the United Nations on Wednesday that Ukraine wanted "just punishment" for a crime Russia had committed against his nation.

+Zelenskiy, in an a recorded address to the U.N.
+General Assembly, said Kyiv had a five-point plan to establish a durable peace - but rejected any suggestion that his ex-Soviet state should adopt neutrality.
+And he ruled out any peace proposal other than the plan proposed by Ukraine.

-In a recorded address, Zelenskiy laid out what he said were five non-negotiable conditions for peace.
-These included punishment for Russian aggression, restoration of Ukraine's security, and territorial integrity and security guarantees.
+Zelenskiy said his five non-negotiable conditions for peace included punishment for Russian aggression, restoration of Ukraine's security, and territorial integrity and security guarantees. "...This is the first item of our peace formula.
+Comprehensive item.
+Punishment," Zelenskiy, wearing his trademark khaki tee shirt, told the assembly.

+"Punishment for the crime of aggression.
+Punishment for violation of borders and territorial integrity.
+Punishment that must be in place until the internationally recognized border is restored."
+But he added: "What is NOT in our formula?
+Neutrality.
+Those who speak of neutrality, when human values and peace are under attack, mean something else."

+Many delegations gave Zelenskiy a standing ovation after his speech.
+The Russian delegation remained seated.
+Seeking membership of the Western military alliance NATO and the European Union is enshrined in Ukraine's constitution.
+Russia said even before starting its invasion in February that NATO membership for Ukraine was a "red line" that could not be breached.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)